Power grids for a sustainable world

 Even today's power plant production mainly has to follow the demand with a risk of not meeting the peak demand,a phenomenon called underproduction.

 But tomorrow they will need to meet the net demand (demand minus renewable production).
 While demand is quite predictable today, the net demand will be more uncertain given the high variability of wind.
 In addition, solar power only produces during daily hours and induces a now well-known duck curve in net demand, introducing new dips and peaks in the net demand curve, with a new risk of overproduction.
 Faster power plants and more flexibilities will be needed to adapt and effectively continue operating the grid.

 Considering Climate Change impact

 Climate attributable reductions to transmission capacity by decade (from top left to bottom right: 2020, 2040, 2060, 2080).
 Colors indicate the percent reduction in transmission capacity under the average RCP 4.5 scenario, relative to the 1990–2010 reference period.
 For additional information see "Impacts of rising air temperatures on electric transmission ampacity and peak electricity load in the United States" here.

 Powering the next 100 years - John Platt keynote at NeurIPS 2017

 John Platt from Google explain very clearly as well the challenge of integrating more renewable.
-While he deems them as a necessary component, he demonstrates that we cannot rely on renewables only to reliably deliver the amount of energy we need.
+While he deems them as a necessary component, he demonstrates that we cannot rely only on renewables to reliably deliver the amount of energy we need.
 A complementary component needs to compensate for their intermittency and lower reliability.
-Otherwise, this would create a lot of over capacity installed of wind farms and solar panels coming with a huge footprint to produce them.
+Otherwise, this may create a lot of over capacity installed of wind farms and solar panels coming with a huge footprint to produce them.
 He further advocates that fusion energy is the right research avenue to pursue to succeed in our sustainable energy transition.
-While this is not the only potential solution, this is one more exemple showing that the grid will have to adapt in the future.
+While this is not the only potential solution, this is one more example showing that the grid will have to adapt in the future.